maxmekiska/arguing_predictors/documentation/docs/modify.md

     window = sg.Window('Arguing Predictors', layout, default_element_size=(40, 1))
 ```

-The code in the above generates with help of the PySimpleGUI library the fllowing simple GUI windnow:
+The code in the above generates with help of the PySimpleGUI library the following simple GUI window:

 ![Gui window](resources/gui.png)